colinhoglund/piprepo/README.rst

 Building a local package repo .............................

-The ``piprepo build`` command simply builds a package index in the specified directory.
+The ``piprepo build`` command builds a simple package index from packages contained in the specified directory.

 Download some source tarballs or wheels::